technikhil314/mono-cli/README.md

 # Solution

 1. Add this code to your favourite shell init script
-2. install ekam-cli using `npm install ekam-cli`
+2. install 1command using `npm install 1command`
 3. and then run following commands for each described task

    | command | Purpose                            | Supports                     |